 The blue hostas are always very popular and there are several shades of blue leafed hostas.
-Blue hostas leaves will become bluer and bluer each year as they move to maturity, usually about four to five years.
+Blue hosta leaves will become bluer and bluer each year as they move to maturity, usually about four to five years.

-What's the effect on the sun on the blue-leafed hostas?
+The sun's effect on the blue-leafed hostas?